rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 Table created.
 ````
-lockdown profile has not been set for this PDB, We saw that the DBA can create partitioned tables and alter initialization Parameters
+A lockdown profile has not been set for this PDB.
+We saw that the DBA can create partitioned tables and alter initialization parameters.

-Set the LOCKDOWN profile TENANT_LOCK
+Set the LOCKDOWN profile to TENANT_LOCK
 ````
 SQL> <copy>alter system set PDB_LOCKDOWN=TENANT_LOCK;</copy>
 System altered.